 Mission teams with youth must have at least 1 adult for every 5 youth.
 Because we do not know who our long-term partners will be, we cannot accept registration for youth under the age of 14.
 It is also possible that younger youth may have to work on different (possibly non-disaster) work sites.
 If the ambiguity around this reality gives you pause, know that mission partners in Missouri, West Virginia, and Florida are all willing to discuss the possibilities for mixed-age groups (none can receive a middle school only team, but they have some flexibility).
 You can read about those opportunities here.

 WE ANTICIPATE THAT Costs for participating will be like past responses: $25 /person is due to Disciples Home Missions in advance of your trip.
 An additional $50 / person is suggested as the appropriate donation to your host church.
 In addition, groups that can bring funds to offset the cost of materials used during your week will enable our resources to stretch farther and the recovery to reach more people – a donation of $1,000 / group is suggested.
 As Partnerships are still coming together, it may be that a material fee is required.
 As soon as these details are known, we will communicate them to registered groups.
-If you have any question about this, please contact Josh directly.
+If you have any questions about this, please contact Josh directly.

 To reserve a week at a Harvey-response Texas Mission Station, please fill out the form here.